altruios/namshubettulpa/public/namshubettuple/interludes.md

 Thus the trains planes and automobiles route"
 'So what happens if you use the link.'
-"It's not everywhere yet - but using the link: you become a beacon... it can..."
+"It's not everywhere yet - but using the link: you become a beacon...
+It can..."
 *Ozmind took his hand off the wheel to imitate a missile* "Zip right to you."
 'So it kills you.'
 "It's consuming you."
 ~There was silence for a time~
-'okay - extreme option: nuke it?'
+'Okay - extreme option: nuke it?'
-"A start - but wouldn't clean the link, not location based anymore, and probably overkill" 'ineffective overkill?'
+"A start - but wouldn't clean the link, not location based anymore, and probably overkill" 'Ineffective overkill?'
-"misguided overkill - overkill is great in general."
+"Misguided overkill - overkill is great in general."
-'so what cleans the link?'
+'So what cleans the link?'
 *Ozmind tapped on the wheel*
 "I don't know...
 I'm hoping that Flanagan might.
 If not...
 We're kinda screwed."
-'by the way, that town down there... has no airport'
+'By the way, that town down there...
+Has no airport'
 "How far is the airport?"
 '250 miles.'
 "I'm sorry, how far?"
-'roads are going to be closed - we should call instead.'
+'Roads are going to be closed - we should call instead.'
 }
 {%%%%}
 {